Ruhrpottpatriot/OnlineSubsystemEpic/README.md

 * :warning: - Parts of the interface are implemented.
 See the notes field for additional information
 * :x: - The interface isn't implemented

-Currently there exists 36 interfaces in the online subsystem, of which N are publicly available.
+Currently there exists 36 interfaces in the online subsystem, of which 26 are publicly available.
 These interfaces and their implementation status are

 |  Subsystem Interface  | Implementation Status |       Additional Notes       |
 | --------------------- | --------------------- | ---------------------------- |